elixir-wallaby/wallaby/README.md

 Wallaby helps you test your web applications by simulating realistic user interactions.
 By default it runs each test case concurrently and manages browsers for you.
-Here's what it looks like:
+Here's an example test for a simple Todo application:

 ```elixir
 defmodule MyApp.Features.TodoTest do